Skip to main contentSkip to Table of Contents

 The Access Board recognizes the imputed cost of pension and other retirement benefits during the employees’ active years of service.
 OPM actuaries determine pension cost factors by calculating the value of pension benefits expected to be paid in the future and communicate these factors to the Access Board for current period expense reporting.
 OPM also provides information regarding the full cost of health and life insurance benefits.
 The Access Board recognized the offsetting revenue as imputed financing sources to the extent these expenses will be paid by OPM.

-The Access Board does not report information pertaining to the retirement plans covering its employees. on its financial statements.
+The Access Board does not report on its financial statements information pertaining to the retirement plans covering its employees.
 Reporting amounts such as plan assets, accumulated plan benefits, and related unfunded liabilities, if any, is the responsibility of the OPM, as the administrator.

-L. Other Post-Employment Benefits
+K. Other Post-Employment Benefits

-The Access Board employees eligible to participate in the Federal Employees’ Health Benefits Plan (FEHBP) and the Federal Employees’ Group Life Insurance Program (FEGLIP) may continue to participate in these programs after their retirement.
+The Access Board’s employees eligible to participate in the Federal Employees’ Health Benefits Plan (FEHBP) and the Federal Employees’ Group Life Insurance Program (FEGLIP) may continue to participate in these programs after their retirement.
 The OPM has provided the Access Board with certain cost factors that estimate the true cost of providing the post-retirement benefit to current employees.
 The Access Board recognizes a current cost for these and Other Retirement Benefits (ORB) at the time the employee’s services are rendered.
-The ORB expense is financed by OPM and offset by the Access Board through the recognition of an imputed financing source.
+The ORB expense is financed by OPM, and offset by the Access Board through the recognition of an imputed financing source.

-M. Use of Estimates
+L. Use of Estimates

 The preparation of the accompanying financial statements in accordance with generally accepted accounting principles requires management to make certain estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses.
 Actual results could differ from those estimates.

-O. Classified Activities
+M. Classified Activities

 Accounting standards require all reporting entities to disclose that accounting standards allow certain presentations and disclosures to be modified, if needed, to prevent the disclosure of classified information.